Justification of Red List Category

 The global population is estimated at 190,000-400,000 individuals by Wetlands International (2015).
 The European population is estimated at 50,000-100,000 pairs, which equates to 100,000-200,000 mature individuals or 150,000-300,000 individuals (BirdLife International 2015).
 Combining the recently published population estimate for the European population with the Wetlands International (2015) estimate provides a new global population estimate of 250,000-400,000 individuals, here placed in the band 100,000-499,999 individuals.

-The overall population trend is stable (Wetlands International 2015).
-This species has undergone a large and statistically significant increase over the last 40 years in North America (2,200% increase over 40 years, equating to a 117% increase per decade; data for Larus glaucoides and L. thayeri combined, from Breeding Bird Survey and/or Christmas Bird Count: Butcher and Niven 2007).
+The global population trend is stable (Wetlands International 2015).
+In North America, the species has undergone a large and statistically significant increase over the last 40 years (2,200% increase over 40 years, equating to a 117% increase per decade; data from Breeding Bird Survey and/or Christmas Bird Count: Butcher and Niven 2007).
 The European population trend estimate is stable (BirdLife International 2015).

-This species breeds in the Arctic regions of Canada and Greenland (to Denmark), and outside the breeding season can be found wintering in the northernmost states of the eastern U.S.A. as far inland as the great lakes, on Iceland, Ireland, the United Kingdom, the north coast of Norway, the southern tip of Scandinavia and the northern tip of Germany (del Hoyo et al. 1996).
+This species breeds in the Arctic regions of Canada and Greenland (to Denmark).
+Outside the breeding season, it can be found wintering on the Pacific coast from south-east Alaska (U.S.A.) to north Baja California (Mexico), as well as in the northernmost states of the eastern U.S.A. as far inland as the great lakes, on Iceland, Ireland, the United Kingdom, the north coast of Norway, the southern tip of Scandinavia and the northern tip of Germany (del Hoyo et al. 1996).

-Utilisation The species is extensively hunted by local people in Greenland, and increased non-native predators could also pose a hazard during the breeding season (Burger and Gochfeld 1996).
+The species is extensively hunted by local people in Greenland, and non-native predators could also pose a hazard during the breeding season (Burger and Gochfeld 1996).
+However, this is not thought to pose a significant threat to the species.

 Conservation Actions Underway